act-org/RSCAT/README.md

 "Error: package or namespace load failed for 'rJava':", try to run `Sys.setenv(JAVA_HOME='')` first.
 If errors still exist, try one of the followings:
     - Uninstall and reinstall Java and R.
     - In R, set "JAVA_HOME" to the directory containing "jvm.dll", e.g., `Sys.setenv(JAVA_HOME = "C:\\Program Files\\Java\\jre1.8.0_201\\bin\\server")`.
 And run `options(devtools.install.args = "--no-multiarch")`.
-4. In the R environment, load RSCAT using `library(RSCAT)`.
-5. RSCAT depends on the following third party Java libraries, which can be downloaded securely from the Maven Repository through https:
+4. RSCAT depends on the following third party Java libraries, which can be downloaded securely from the Maven Repository through HTTPS:
     - commons-io (version >= 2.7)
         * Download "https://repo1.maven.org/maven2/commons-io/commons-io/2.7/commons-io-2.7.jar"
     - commons-lang3 (version >= 3.8.1)